 Controlling pain involves lifestyle changes like weight management and exercise.
 Natural and alternative treatments for pain relief include the use of hot and cold, massage, acupuncture, relaxation, and counseling.
-Other medications are available to help relieve pain.
+Other medicines are available to help relieve pain.

-Some arthritis medications require a prescription.
+Some arthritis medicines need a prescription:

 Prescription NSAIDs are stronger than over-the-counter NSAIDs.
 They reduce pain and swelling.
 Use of NSAIDs may cause serious stomach problems and easy bruising.
 In rare cases they may lead to kidney or liver problems.
 These include nonselective NSAIDs, such as naproxen, diclofenac, and indomethacin.
 Also, selective NSAIDs, such as meloxicam and celecoxib.
 Selective NSAIDs are thought to have less of a risk of gastrointestinal side effects when compared to nonselective NSAIDs.

 NSAID creams may reduce swelling and relieve pain.

 Capsaicin (cream) is made from an ingredient found in chili peppers.
 It works by stopping production of a substance that helps send pain signals to the brain.
 It may cause a burning or stinging feeling when you first use it.

 Other topical medicines provide pain relief by numbing the area to which they are applied.

 If one medicine doesn't work for you, another may help.
 If you have any questions or concerns about your current medicines or other medicines choices, talk with your healthcare provider.